aditikhare007/ai-product-field-guide/README.md

 ## 🧭 Products Index (Start Here)

+> Each product page is part of the **AI Product Field Guide** — practical notes on building reliable AI systems.

 Each product below is a **self-contained product note**.
 All links work both on **GitHub** and **GitHub Pages**.